RumeelHussainbnb/BNBChainLearningPathway-Playground/markdown/tezos/CREATE_ACCOUNT.md

 # ✅ Make sure it works

-Once the code in `pages/api/tezos/account.ts` is complete, copy & paste the faucet information into the textinput then click on **Feed the storage**.
+Once the code in `pages/api/tezos/account.ts` is complete, copy & paste the faucet information into the textinput then click on **Create Account**.
 Once the faucet key has been accepted, click on **Activate account**.

 ---